Improx/ModifiedValues/README.md

 Speed.Add(5);
 ```

 By default, the multiplicative modifier is applied before the additive one.
-This results in a final speed value of 17.
-Your code that uses `Speed` will automatically pick up this update.
+This results in a final speed value of 17, even if you wrote the above two lines of code in reversed order.

+Your code that uses `Speed` will automatically pick up the updated value.
 The current value is also visible in the inspector:

 ![alt text](https://github.com/Improx/ModifiedValues/blob/main/images/speedInspector2.PNG "Updated value of Speed visible in the inspector")